-Think and Grow Rich by Napoleon Hill is the bible for successful people.
-It documents the 13 most common habits of wealthy and successful people, according to a study of 500 such individuals over the course of 20 years.
+Think and Grow Rich by Napoleon Hill is a curation of the 13 most common habits of wealthy and successful people, according to a study of 500 such individuals over the course of 20 years.

-The beauty of this one is that it keeps the explanations as fundamental and high-level as possible.
-It does so by focusing on things like mindset and overall strategy, rather than recommending specific career paths that won’t apply to everyone.
+The beauty of this book is that it focuses on the fundamental and foundational things, rather than very specific cases.
+Things like mindset and overall strategy, rather than recommending specific career paths that won’t apply to everyone.

 Read it if you want to understand the mindset, strategy, and overall framework you need to become successful.